hamogu/doc/source/examples/aped/aped.rst

 Creating the spectral file for |marx|
 -------------------------------------
-As in :ref:`sect-ex-ACISpower`, we will use :marxtool:`marxflux` again to generate the spectral file from the parameter file describing the model.
+As in :ref:`sect-ex-ACISCCD`, we will use :marxtool:`marxflux` again to generate the spectral file from the parameter file describing the model.
 But in this case, the plasma model must be created before `ISIS`_ can compute the model flux.
 So, the